 - Eagle – Boneyard and Redneck Ridge, First Two Loops of Haymaker and West Eagle until January 16

 - Homestead Open Space

-Every spring and winter on Forest Service land, BLM in Eagle, Eagle Open Space, and the West Avon Preserve there are several trail closures that may alter bikers and hikers plans.
+Every spring and winter on Forest Service land, BLM in Eagle, Eagle Open Space, Eagle County Open Space, and the West Avon Preserve there are several trail closures that may alter bikers and hikers plans.

 The closures are there for the protection of wildlife during the sensitive birthing period and to protect soils, vegetation, watershed and fisheries during the mud season.
 We ask that you respect the following closures out of concern for our natural environment.
 These closures are for all recreation activities including foot, horse and bicycle travel.

 - North Trail #1896: Closed April 15 – June 20